 Our very own Chemical Technologists, Kelly Sedore and Brooke Belfall, have been profiled in the Belleville Intelligencer.

-The Chemical Engineering and Engineering Chemistry is committed to building an inclusive campus community with accessible services that respect the dignity and independence of persons with disabilities.
+The Department of Chemical Engineering and Engineering Chemistry is committed to building an inclusive campus community with accessible services that respect the dignity and independence of persons with disabilities.
+For more information on equity programs on campus, please visit the programs below:

 Academic information on program requirements, course selection, regulations and registration is available in an accessible format on request.
 Please contact us in one of the following ways.